cbarrick/Rw-Prolog/README.md

 ## Overview

-> TODO: Rewrite this when I'm done

-Rw-Prolog is an extension of Prolog with an embedded conditional term rewriting engine.
-The normal SLD-resolution of Prolog is extended to allow failing goals to be rewritten and retried.
-The result is a versatile language that supports logical, functional, and object-oriented programming styles.

-Rw-Prolog allows users to define sets of *rewrite rules* that describe how goals may be transformed.
-These sets of rewrite rules are called *rewriting systems*.
+Rw-Prolog is an extension of Prolog, embracing equational logic programming through term rewriting systems.
+Rw-Prolog is implemented in Prolog on top of a library for reasoning about term reductions.
+At a high level, Rw-Prolog behaves like a traditional Prolog except goal terms may be reduced to different terms during the resolution procedure.
+The rules governing such reductions are defined by the user.

+Extending Prolog in this fashion allows for greater flexibility for the programmer.
+On one extreme, the user may choose not to incorporate rewrite rules and write code as pure logic programs.
+On another extreme, the programmer may use only deterministic rewrite rules, resulting in very functional code.
+In yet another approach, the user may use rewrite rules to build a method-call syntax for state terms, resulting in more object-oriented code.

 ## Definitions

-A **rewrite rule** is a regular Prolog rule of the form `Pattern := Template :- Conditions.`[^1]
+A **rewrite rule** is a regular Prolog rule of the form `Pattern := Template :- Conditions.`[^1] The existence of a rewrite rule means that terms matching the *pattern* may be replaced according to the *template* if the *conditions* are true.
+A set of rewrite rules is called a **rewriting system**.

 A reducible expression, or **redex**, is a term that unifies with the pattern of some rewrite rule.
 We say a term `t` "has a redex" if `t` is a redex or if any subterm of `t` has a redex.
 We also say a redex "matches" a rewrite rule if it unifies with the pattern of the rewrite rule.
 The process of replacing a redex in a term is called **contracting** the redex.